Midnight Ministries, Inc.

 31. Can another than Christ command Gabriel (Dan.
 8:16)?
 Can it be established that Daniel’s account of the Man dressed in linen isn’t an earlier return of Jesus Christ before the Second Coming (Dan.
 10 & 12)?

-32. Why would any Christian ever have to open a door upon the traditional Second Coming?
-Why would any Christian ever have to open a door upon the automatic all at-once Rapture of the entire Church?
+32. Is there knocking upon the traditional Second Coming?
+Is there knocking upon the automatic all at-once Rapture of the entire Church?

 33. “. . .
 And let him that heareth say, come . . .”
 (Rev. 22:16-17).
 Unbelievers don’t spiritually hear valid truths; only believers.
 Why, then, must the believer who “heareth say come”?
 Could it be that the believer, who knows these things, must call other believers to the sobriety of watching for the Bridegroom Return of Christ?